SusmithaTavva/50_Days_Of_LeetCode/README.md

 # 50_Days_Of_LeetCode
-easy level problems of leetcode in python
+easy level problems of leetcode